rabarton1988/DATA4380/README.md

 ## Overview

-  * **Definition of the tasks / challenge**  The task is to separate Charged Higgs to Tau Nu signal events from background events such as TTbar, QCD, SingleTop, Wtaunu, Ztautau, and DiBoson.
+  * The task is to separate Charged Higgs to Tau Nu signal events from background events such as TTbar, QCD, SingleTop, Wtaunu, Ztautau, and DiBoson.
-  * **Your approach** The approach in this repository was to take an existing neural network, insert the LBN layer, and see if the performance of the network noticeably improved.
+  * The approach in this repository was to take an existing neural network, insert the LBN layer, and see if the performance of the network noticeably improved.
-  * **Summary of the performance achieved** The network has yet to be tested on an appropriately sized data set to show any significant performance improvements over the original HPANA model.
+  * The network has yet to be tested on an appropriately sized data set to show any significant performance improvements over the original HPANA model.

 ## Summary of Workdone

 ### Data

 * Data:
-  * Type: Ntuples taken from monte carlo samples.
+  * Type: Ntuples taken from Monte Carlo signal/background and run data.
     * HPANA Input: Dataframe of particle events including high and low level variables.
     * LBN Input: CSV of particle 4-momenta
     * Output: signal/background
   * Size: 7433 events
   * Instances (Train, Test, Validation Split):
     - Training: 5000 events
     - Testing: 2433 events

 #### Preprocessing / Clean up